donejs/bitcentive/migrations/README.md

 db-migrate create name-of-migration
 ```

-Please use a meaningfull `name-of-migration`.
+Please use a meaningful `name-of-migration`.
 This will create a file within the [migrations](./) directory prefixed with a sortable timestamp.
 Open the file and add your `up` and `down` scripts.
-Most of the time you will want to import the app and call services directly to ensure data is processed correctly (hooks and all):
+Often times you will want to import the app and call services directly to ensure data is processed correctly (hooks and all):

 ```js
 const app = require('../src/app');